Applied Sociology Program

 The Nonprofit Leadership Alliance requires that a formal qualifying exam be successfully completed.
 DSU students that complete all of the prescribed requirements will be recommended by the DSU Nonprofit Campus Director and reviewed by the NLA Assessment Board for approval.

 A minimum of two different organizations make-up the 300-hour practicum/internship.
 One practicum or Internship can represent a maximum of 240 hours toward fulfilling this requirement.
-DSU will assist each student in the minor with identifying practicum/internship/independent study opportunities.
+UT will assist each student in the minor with identifying practicum/internship/independent study opportunities.

 Will we accept transfer practicum hours?